srinivas-maddikunta/brightspot-cms/docs/developers-guide/installation/advanced.rst

     cp -r <SolrRoot>/example/solr <TomcatRoot>

-3. Replace two Solr configuration files with Brightspot specific configurations.
+3. In the ``<TomcatRoot>/solr/collection1/conf`` folder, replace two Solr configuration files with Brightspot specific configurations.

+   a) Back up the original Solr configuration files, "schema.xml" and "solrconfig.xml".

-   a) |dl_link| the Brightspot versions of the Solr config file and the Solr schema file.
+   b) |dl_link| the Brightspot versions of the Solr config file and the Solr schema file.

       .. |dl_link| raw:: html

         <a href="https://github.com/perfectsense/dari/tree/master/etc/solr" target="_blank">Download</a>

-   b) Rename the config file to "solrconfig.xml".
+   c) Rename the config file to "solrconfig.xml".
 Rename the schema file to "schema.xml".

-   c) In the ``<TomcatRoot>/solr/collection1/conf`` folder, replace solrconfig.xml and schema.xml with the two Brightspot versions.

-4. Edit the solr.xml file in the Tomcat ``solr`` folder:
+4. Edit the solr.xml file in the ``<TomcatRoot>/solr`` folder:

    Replace the default host post with the Tomcat port ``<int name="hostPort">${jetty.port:9480}</int>``.